theaemarie/swizzle-sticks/README.md

 # Swizzle Sticks

-Swizzle Sticks is an app to track cocktails recipes, mark them as made, with notes to be written, recipes to be favorited, and spirits inventory to track.
+Swizzle Sticks is a web app to track cocktails recipes, mark them as made, with notes to be written, recipes to be favorited, and spirits inventory to track.

 ## Getting Started